nachtvlinder/SeeMyHouse/README.md

 ### How
 The evolution and general approach will be described here as time passes.
+A first glance of this, including issues encountered and solutions/approaches found and tested, is available in the November 10 section of the [workflow](workflow.md) file, and will be integrated in this README.md section early next working day.

 Also see the daily [workflow](workflow.md) report.